Menasco Buccaneer B6S Inverted Engine, Charles A. Lindbergh, In-line 6 Engine

-Between 1928 and 1929, Al Menasco began developing the first of a series of inverted, inline air-cooled engines that became his design hallmark.
+The Menasco Manufacturing Corporation was established in 1926 in Los Angeles.
+Between 1928 and 1929, the company began developing the first of a series of inverted, inline air-cooled engines that became its design hallmark.
 The advantages of this design included improved pilot visibility, a high propeller centerline, and streamlined, low-drag installation.

-High performance 4- and 6-cylinder Menasco engines powered many small racing aircraft to victory in the 1930s.
-The 200-horsepower, supercharged Model B6S was type certificated in 1934.
-A B6S powered the Howard DGA-4 "Mike" aircraft, which was raced successfully in the Thompson and Greve Trophy competitions.
+Company President Al Menasco had a personal interest in high performance engines, and 4- and 6-cylinder Menasco engines powered many small racing aircraft to victory in the 1930s.
+The supercharged Model B6S was type certificated in 1934.
+A B6S powered the Howard DGA-4 "Mike" aircraft, which raced successfully in the Thompson and Greve Trophy competitions.
 The engine displayed here powered a British Miles Mohawk owned by Charles Lindbergh and used by him on flights in Europe, India, and Asia in 1937 and 1938.

 Gift of John Nessen.

-Country of Origin: United States of America
+- United States of America

-Aluminum, Steel, Copper, Rubber, Preservative coating, Paint, Textile, Phenolic
+- Aluminum, Steel, Copper, Rubber, Preservative coating, Paint, Textile, Phenolic